mikegcoleman/docker101-linux/README.md

 - `ps aux` - shows all running processes in the container.
 - `cat /etc/issue` - shows which linux distro you are running, in this case Ubuntu 16.04 LTS

 Now run `exit` to leave the shell session, which stops the container process.
-Using the `--rm` flag means Docker now removes that container (if you run `docker container ls --all` again, you won't see the Ubuntu container).
+Using the `--rm` flag when we started up the container means Docker now removes that container (if you run `docker container ls --all` again, you won't see the Ubuntu container).

 For fun let's check the version of our host VM